Climate Governance Major Issue Of Pakistan To Tackle Climate Change: Khan - UrduPoint

 Climate Governance Major Issue Of Pakistan To Tackle Climate Change: Khan

-ISLAMABAD, Jun 7 (UrduPoint / Pakistan Point News - 7th Jun, 2022 ) :Chairman Department of Environmental Sciences, Islamic International University Islamabad Dr Muhammad Irfan Khan on Tuesday said Pakistan is persistently among the top ten countries most vulnerable due to climate change and climate governance was a major issues of the country to tackle rising environmental degradation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jun, 2022 ) :Chairman Department of Environmental Sciences, Islamic International University Islamabad Dr Muhammad Irfan Khan has said that Pakistan is persistently among the top ten countries most vulnerable due to climate change and climate governance was a major issues of the country to tackle rising environmental degradation.

 The Chairman Department of Environmental Sciences in an exclusive chat with APP in connection to World Environment Day 2022 said the country's major issue was of governance as their were policies but no instruments of implementation and if they existed in any case then the departments concerned lacked human, technical and financial capacity to implement those functions.